coendvrs/nextcloud-and-mysql-in-docker-compose/README.md

 `> vagrant ssh`

 ## Linux Machine Configuration
 If everything went correctly you should now have a fully operational Ubuntu Machine up and running within a command prompt or in powershell.
-This part covers basic post-installation tasks and basic system administration date and time configuration, managing users and groups, and gaining privileges.
+This part covers managing users and groups and gaining privileges.

 Open the terminal window and run the following command `sudo passwd root` and inputting your user password when prompted.
-You will then be prompted to create a new password for the root user account.
 Once you have finished this enter the following command and input your new password as requested. `su -`

 We will now be creating a new user account with root privilges in order to not have to use `sudo` in front of every command we use.
 Do this with the below commands.